inchkev/bulletin-webvr/README.md

 ## Installation

-Installing everything is very simple.
-After cloning the Repo to your computer, enter the folder.
+After cloning the repo to your computer, enter the directory.

 If you don't have `virtualenv` installed for Python, run
 ``` bash